The Clear Edge

 Your energy isn’t only about work activities.
 External factors matter.

-Track alongside your energy data:
+Track these alongside your energy data:

 • Sleep hours the night before